canoe-nc/csvToGpx/README.md

 <img style="border-style:solid;border-width: 2px;" src="./images/Example1_Custom_Waypoint_Symbol.png"/>

-The input CSV file.
+Here is the input CSV file below.
 It follows the default csv-fields format.
 It is using the custom waypoint symbol icon image **25**.
-No need to prefix the symbol in the CSV file with leading zeros.
+No need to prefix the symbol in the CSV file a leading zeros to make it 3 digits.

 ```csv
 33.873514,-78.000395,"Lighthouse - Old Baldy",25,"Bald Head Island","101 Light House Wynd","Bald Head Island","NC","28461","USA","910-457-7481"